dansmyers/ComputerOrganizationAndArchitecture/Labs/3-Assemble.md

 ARM is a **load-store architecture**.
 This means that there is **no way** to directly interact with variables in memory.
 Rather, you must explicitly **load** data from memory into a register, operate on it, then explicitly **store** the data back to memory.

+Loading and storing data directly from or to a memory location is called **direct addressing**.
+You now know two addressing modes:

+  - immediate addression, for loading hard-coded values
+  - direct addressing, for load and store operations on memory locations associated with variables

 Loading and storing is a two-step process:

   1. Load the memory address associated with the variable.